mreinstein/vec2-gap/README.md

 Pool.groupFree()

-// at this point p1, p2, p3 have been cleaned up automatically and the group is closed
+// p1, p2, p3 are now in the pool and the group is closed

 ```